B.S. Computer Science | GPA: 3.78 | May 2025

 B.S.
 Environmental Biology | GPA: 3.37 | May 2021

-Utilizing C#, Selenium, and Jira to design, implement, and execute automated UI test scripts for internal applications.
-My work focuses on re-building page object models, test scripts, and methods as the company transitions to a new backend.
+Utilizing C#, Selenium, and Jira to design, implement, and maintain automated test scripts for internal systems.

 Was a passionate Store Host at a leading ski shop, specializing in customer service, retail, and ski equipment expertise.
 Managed check-ins for appointments, efficiently handled waiting lists, and provided expert guidance in ski binding and equipment selection.
 Maintained a positive atmosphere, contributing to the shop’s success and cultivated strong customer relationships.